microsoft/fluentui/packages/react-button/src/components/Button/ButtonDescription.md

-A button triggers an action or an event.
+A button triggers an action or event when activated.

 See also:
 [MenuButton](/?path=/docs/components-menubutton--menu-button-playground),